 Image: Ladies wearing Debenhams’ tights natural to their skin tone.

-I have not yet tried them – but no doubt this is great news for Kate fans who wanted to try the John Lewis hosiery but do not have a light skin tone like Kate.
+I have not yet tried them – but no doubt this is great news for Kate fans who wanted to try the John Lewis hosiery, but do not have a light skin tone like Kate.

 Has Kate convinced you to turn to hosiery?
 Have you tried either of the above brands of tights?
 Do you have another brand you love?
-Let me know below in the comments!
+Let me know below in the comments section.